Janet L. Stanford, Ph.D.

 The Specific Aims of the CEP are to:

-- Provide research support and collaborative expertise for junior faculty, advanced fellows, and established investigators who wish to develop or refocus their careers on translational prostate cancer research;
+- Provide research support and collaborative expertise for junior faculty, advanced fellows, and established investigators who wish to either develop or refocus their careers on translational PC research;

-- Provide a coordinated system for mentoring faculty and advanced fellows pursuing prostate cancer research across a broad range of disciplines;
+- Provide a coordinated system for mentoring faculty and advanced fellows pursuing PC research across a broad range of disciplines;

-- Create a framework in which investigators can gain exposure to, and training in, aspects of translational prostate cancer research outside their areas of expertise; and,
+- Create a framework in which investigators can gain exposure to and training in aspects of translational PC research outside their areas of expertise; and

-- Attract and retain women, minorities, and early career junior faculty who can make key contributions to translational prostate cancer research at the institutions comprising the PNW Prostate SPORE.
+- Attract and retain women, minorities, and early career junior faculty who can make key contributions to translational PC research at the institutions comprising the PNW Prostate SPORE.